General game playing

 The first commercial usage of general game playing technology was Zillions of Games in 1998.
-General game playing was also proposed for trading agents in supply chain management thereunder price negotiation in online auctions from 2003 on.
+General game playing was also proposed for trading agents in supply chain management there under price negotiation in online auctions from 2003 onwards.

 History

-In 1992, Barney Pell defined the concept of Meta-Game Playing, and developed the "MetaGame" system.
-This was the first program to automatically generate game rules of chess-like games, and one of the earliest programs to use automated game generation.
+In 1992, Barney Pell defined the concept of Meta-Game Playing and developed the "MetaGame" system.
+This was the first program to automatically generate chess-like game rules, and one of the earliest programs to use automated game generation.
 Pell then developed the system Metagamer.
 This system was able to play a number of chess-like games, given game rules definition in a special language called Game Description Language (GDL), without any human interaction once the games were generated.

 In 1998, the commercial system Zillions of Games was developed by Jeff Mallett and Mark Lefler.
 The system used a LISP-like language to define the game rules.
 Zillions of Games derived the evaluation function automatically from the game rules based on piece mobility, board structure and game goals.
-It also employed usual algorithms as found in computer chess systems: alpha-beta pruning with move ordering, transposition tables, etc. The package was extended in 2007 by the addition of the Axiom plug-in, an alternate metagame engine that incorporates a complete Forth-based programming language.
+It also employed usual algorithms as found in computer chess systems: alpha–beta pruning with move ordering, transposition tables, etc. The package was extended in 2007 by the addition of the Axiom plug-in, an alternate metagame engine that incorporates a complete Forth-based programming language.

 In 1998, z-Tree was developed by Urs Fischbacher. z-Tree is the first and the most cited software tool for experimental economics. z-Tree allows the definition of game rules in z-Tree-language for game-theoretic experiments with human subjects.
 It also allows definition of computer players, which participate in a play with human subjects.

 In 2005, the Stanford Project General Game Playing was established.

 In 2012, the development of PyVGDL started.